lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

     :returns: :code:`signal` should be of the same shape as ``count_array``, and should represent the signal from the sensor in response to the counts in the energy bin.

-.. method:: get_image(self, signal)

-    This method is meant to be overridden by the child class.
-It should take in the signal from the sensor and return an image from the signal.
-The parameters are as follows:

-    :param signal: An array of dimensions [ny_pix, nz_pix, nrotation] representing the signal from the sensor.
-    :type signal: MxNxP double

-    :returns: :code:`image` should be of the same shape as ``signal``, and should represent the image from the sensor in response to the signal.

 Methods
 ~~~~~~~